- Skip to main content

 Watch the all-new Touch to See (T2C) Book Club video

-Hear first-hand from our members about what difference Living Paintings makes to their lives
+Members talk about the difference Living Paintings makes to their lives

 Bringing Queen Victoria to life

 A VI art group create their own regal portraits

 The Poldark experience